Dont-Care-Didnt-Ask/weighted-low-rank-bert-compression/README.md

 We used a script from a private repository of Skoltech NLP Lab.
 Unfortunately, we can't share it, and we didn't have time to reimplement it and rerun the experiments, since it is would take several days.

-However, our implementation is not bounded to any specific training pipeline.
+However, our implementation is not bounded to any specific pipeline, as it is decoupled from training/finetuning.
 So it is possible to adapt, for example, [this](https://github.com/huggingface/transformers/blob/main/examples/pytorch/text-classification/run_glue.py) script to incorporate FWSVD compression.